adfoucart/adfoucart/README.md

 * [adfoucart/deephisto](https://github.com/adfoucart/deephisto): main code base for publications
 * [adfoucart/disentangled-metrics-suppl](https://github.com/adfoucart/disentangled-metrics-suppl): supplementary material for the 2022 article "Evaluating participating methods in image analysis challenges: lessons from MoNuSAC 2020"
 * [adfoucart/monusac-results-code-analysis](https://github.com/adfoucart/monusac-results-code-analysis): supplementary material for the comment article on the MoNuSAC 2020 publication.
-* [adfoucart/panoptic-quality-suppl](https://github.com/adfoucart/panoptic-quality-suppl): supplementary material for the 2022 article "Why Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology".
+* [adfoucart/panoptic-quality-suppl](https://github.com/adfoucart/panoptic-quality-suppl): supplementary material for the 2023 article "Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology" ([Scientific Reports](https://www.nature.com/articles/s41598-023-35605-7)).

 Most of this code is used (or is a refactoring of the code used) in the publications:

-* A. Foucart, O. Debeir, C. Decaestecker, *Why Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology*, preprint, 2022 (https://doi.org/10.21203/rs.3.rs-2272573/v1)
+* A. Foucart, O. Debeir, C. Decaestecker, *Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology*, Scientific Reports, 2023 (https://doi.org/10.1038/s41598-023-35605-7)
-* A. Foucart, O. Debeir, C. Decaestecker, *Evaluating participating methods in image analysis challenges: lessons from MoNuSAC 2020*, Pattern Recognition 141, 2023 ([https://doi.org/10.13140/RG.2.2.11627.00801](https://doi.org/10.1016/j.patcog.2023.109600))
+* A. Foucart, O. Debeir, C. Decaestecker, *Evaluating participating methods in image analysis challenges: lessons from MoNuSAC 2020*, Pattern Recognition 141, 2023 (https://doi.org/10.1016/j.patcog.2023.109600)
 * A. Foucart, O. Debeir, C. Decaestecker, *Processing multi-expert annotations in digital pathology: a study of the Gleason2019 challenge*, 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021) (https://doi.org/10.1117/12.2604307)
 * A. Foucart, O. Debeir, C. Decaestecker, *Snow Supervision in Digital Pathology: Managing Imperfect Annotations for Segmentation in Deep Learning*, Preprint (2020) (https://www.researchsquare.com/article/rs-116512/v1)
 * A. Foucart, O. Debeir, C. Decaestecker, *SNOW: Semi-Supervised, NOisy and/or Weak Data for Deep Learning in Digital Pathology*, Proc.
 2019 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019) (pp. 1869-1872) (https://doi.org/10.1109/ISBI.2019.8759545)